raspberrypilearning/stamping-app/en/step_5.md

 --- task ---

-Rename your chosen sprite with a name which relates to your unique project.
-We will refer to the sprite "your equivalent of the Ingredients sprite".
+Rename your chosen sprite to **stamp** or with a name which relates to your unique project.

 **Add me in: scratch-renaming-sprite**